ElizaYang/Civic-IoT-Hackathon/README.md

 - [Ralph (Kuangyi) Zhang] (https://www.linkedin.com/in/kuangyizhang/)

 ### More About Hackathon Event
-- Government Technology Magazine overview of the hackathon and winning application: http://www.govtech.com/data/IoT-Civic-Hackathon-Convenes-Developers-First-Responders-Around-Public-Safety-FirstNet-Solutions.html
+- News on Government Technology Magazine about the Hackathon and Winning Application Overview: http://www.govtech.com/data/IoT-Civic-Hackathon-Convenes-Developers-First-Responders-Around-Public-Safety-FirstNet-Solutions.html

 - Final 12 Teams Presentation Recording: (48 min 44 s is our team)